Sponge Cake with Blueberry Topping Recipe

 - 1 teaspoon vanilla extract

-- 5. For blueberry topping, in a large saucepan, combine sugar, cornstarch and orange peel.
+- 3. For blueberry topping, combine sugar, cornstarch and orange peel in a saucepan.
 Stir in orange juice until smooth.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat.
 Stir in blueberries.